 The Beehive – 541 Tremont St.

-If you are looking for more things to do in Boston, check out this guide by Our Escape Clause.
+If you are staying for more than 48 hours in Boston and looking for more things to do, check out this guide by Our Escape Clause.

 If you have an additional day, I recommend spending it in Cambridge, and here’s what you should do there!